TonyAltas/100-days-of-code/log.md

 **Progress of the Day**: Attempt stripe intergration with node using the greenlock module and letsencrypt.

 **Thoughts:** I need to give the ec2 instance on aws a static IP.

+### Day 7: February 3, 2017

+**Progress of the Day**: Display jobs scraped from seek with handlebars.
+Play around with Cron in node js.